smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 #### Create the EventEmitter Bridge Class

 Create the class that will be the listener for the notiification you created above.
 This class will be sending and receiving messages from your JavaScript code (React Native).
-There is a required method you must include in order to be a React Native `EventEmitter`; the method is in the example below.
-The required `supportedEvents` method returns an array of supported events.
-Sending an event name that is not included in the array will result in an error. `supportedEvents` tells React Native the events it should observe.
-An event is sending a message from Native code to React Native code.
+The required `supportedEvents` method returns an array of supported event names.
+Sending an event name that is not included in the array will result in an error.
+An "event" is sending a message from native code to React Native code.

 ##### Objective-C
 ###### SDLEventEmitter.h